Undoing the Destruction of Pleasure

 I would and God does.
 God is the happiest being in the universe.
 Because he has all the resources at his disposal and he has designed for his happiness to be shared.
 So he sends his son in the world to remove all the obstacles. and destructions of pleasure.
 And he tells his son now say this, I speak these things to you so that my joy, which is infinite, might be in you and your joy might be full.
 And that is awesome to think that we are designed for God-like joy.

-Okay.
-Those are my answers about what Christianity teaches and is in order to undo the destruction of those four destructive obstacles. to our everlasting and maximum pleasure.
+Those are four destructive obstacles to our everlasting and maximum pleasure.
 Wrath of God.
 Suffering.
 Deceitful pleasures.
 And death.
 Christianity has an answer for those four obstacles.

 I've spoken on this theme, which is my favorite theme to talk about all over the country and I know the kind of objections that Christians raise to this.
 I mean when I talk like this Christians get bent out of shape because they don't think that's what they learned what is really teaching.
 And so I have to defend this to Christians.
 And I would guess that unbelievers who know about Christianity would have some of the same objections that those Christians do because they are learning their Christianity from Christians who have a misconception of Christianity.